-Booting up is a pretty easy process but I will just quickly go through it.
-If you have ever owned a Chromebook before then the process is pretty much exactly the same.
+Booting up is a pretty straightforward process, but I will just quickly go through it.
+If you have ever owned a Chromebook before, then the process is pretty much the same.

-Next you will be asked to sign into your google account.
-If you don’t wish to do this, you can continue as a guest however nothing will be personalised to you and you will also need to login to your google account manually.
+Next, you will be asked to sign into your google account.
+If you don’t wish to do this, you can continue as a guest, however, nothing will be personalized to you, and you will also need to login to your Google account manually.

-If your login it will sync your preferences and then you can start using the chromium operating system like normal.
+If your login it will sync your preferences and then you can start using the Chromium operating system as usual.
 I have found that sometimes on setup it gets stuck in an endless loop a simple reboot will fix this.

-As I mentioned earlier the Raspberry Pi 3 certainly performed a lot better than the 2 so if you want a better experience you will need to pick up the latest version of the Pi.
-You will also find that netflix isn’t really working in the current version but the devs are aware of this and looking into it.
+As I mentioned earlier, the Raspberry Pi 3 indeed performed a lot better than the two so if you want a better experience you will need to pick up the latest version of the Pi.
+You will also find that Netflix isn’t working in the current version but the devs are aware of this and looking into it.

 SD Card Formatting Help

 You will notice once you write the image to the SD card it will disappear from your file explorer.
-This is really annoying if you need to wipe it or reinstall a different operating system.
+This lack of icon in the file explorer is really annoying if you need to wipe it or reinstall a different operating system.
 I go through the steps to getting it back in working condition below.

 Either search & open